-Joint Enrollment of High School Students
+Dual Enrollment of High School Students

-Joint enrollment programs are designed for high school juniors and seniors who are capable of entering college while still completing high school coursework and requirements.
-Interested applicants must have the prior approval of their high school and their parents.
-The University System of Georgia recognizes the need to provide the opportunity for acceleration of formal education to these academically talented students through this program.

-Through the program, a high school student enrolls in courses for college credit while continuing his or her high school enrollment.
-The Georgia Department of Education supports a joint enrollment program called ACCEL, available to students of Georgia public high schools.
-Under ACCEL regulations, students receive both high school Carnegie Unit credit for college coursework as well as college credit.
+Dual Enrollment programs are designed for high school juniors and seniors who are capable of entering college while still completing high school coursework and requirements.
+Interested applicants must have the prior approval of their high school and their parents/guardians.
+The Georgia Department of Education supports two dual enrollment programs called ACCEL and Move on When Ready (MOWR), available to students of Georgia public high schools.
+Both of these programs allow students to receive both high school Carnegie Unit credit for college coursework as well as college credit.
 Please see your high school counselor to begin this process.
+Home schooled students and students attending private high schools should contact the admissions office for more information.